simonangel-fong/Note_Tech/container/kubernetes/storage/dynamic_pv_storageclass/dynamic_pv_storageclass.md

   - the `volume` is deleted when it gets released by deleting the `claim`.

+### Binding Mode

+- `StorageClass.volumeBindingMode` field:

-- binding mode:
+  - controls when volume binding and dynamic provisioning should occur.

   - `Immediate`:
+    - default
     - The provision and binding of the `persistent volume` **takes place immediately** after the `claim` is created.
     - only applicable to `volumes` that are can be **accessed** from any `cluster node`.
   - `WaitForFirstConsumer`:
     - The `volume` is provisioned and bound to the `claim` when the **first** `pod` that uses this claim is created.
     - This mode is used for **topology-constrained** `volume` types.

 - Depends on the storage provisioners, the status of the PVC using SC might be `Pending` and turns to `Bound` after the pod is created.

   - especially for the provisioners use "local" in **multiple** `nodes`.

 - If a `persistent volume claim` refers to a **non-existent** `storage class`, the `claim` **remains** `Pending` until the `storage class` is **created**.
   - Kubernetes attempts to bind the `claim` at regular intervals, generating a `ProvisioningFailed` event each time.

 ---

-### Declarative Method
+### Declarative Manifest

 - create a storage class with `google cloud engine`
   - pc is not required